 At this facility, the salt is primarily used for two purposes: the production of water softener pellets and the production of table salt.
 In the production of water softener pellets, the high temperature of the salt was beneficial to the forming of pellets.
 However, for the production of table salt, the high temperature caused problems with packaging the final product.
 The existing method being employed to cool the salt utilized large storage bins to hold the salt while it cooled prior to packaging.
 The method, however, required significant manpower and floor space in the production facility and resulted in damage to the package labels due to inadequate cooling, adding significantly to the production cost.

-The client was considering traditional cooling technologies such as rotary coolers and fluid bed coolers, and even contacted Carrier to inquire about vibrating fluid bed coolers, since the company had recently purchased a vibrating fluid bed drying system for salt from Carrier.
-In discussions with the client it was determined that the existing floor space available for cooling was severely limited and that the use of coolers utilizing process air to cool the salt – such as rotary coolers or fluid bed coolers – would have made the limited space available an even bigger impediment to using this type of cooling.
-These type coolers would also require the use of a process cooling air fan, a dust collector for the exhaust, an exhaust fan, and interconnecting ductwork.
-All of this ancillary equipment together with the air requirements and a large installation cost would have also made these technologies cost prohibitive.
+The client was considering traditional cooling technologies such as rotary coolers and fluid bed coolers and even contacted Carrier to inquire about vibrating fluid bed coolers, since the company had recently purchased a vibrating fluid bed drying system for salt from Carrier.
+In discussions with the client, it was determined that the existing floor space available for cooling was severely limited and that the use of coolers utilizing process air to cool the salt – such as rotary coolers or fluid bed coolers – would have made the limited space available an even bigger impediment to using this type of cooling.
+These types of coolers would also require the use of a process cooling air fan, a dust collector for the exhaust, an exhaust fan, and interconnecting ductwork.
+All of this ancillary equipment together with the air requirements and a large installation cost would have also made these technologies cost-prohibitive.

 The production VibroCool was able to achieve the client’s desired cooling capacity with a compact, highly efficient, economical, and easy-to-install design.
 These benefits, combined with expected years of trouble-free service and the added benefit of eliminating regulatory permitting, made the client’s decision to purchase the VibroCool an easy one.